Daniel8757/2020-HTN-Backend-Challenge/readme.md

 ```
 python3 app.py
 ```
-Which should start the flask server on port 5000.
+Which starts the flask server on port 5000.

 ### Endpoints
 #### Note that the JSON data is sorted alphabetically, so when testing things like events, make sure to scroll to the bottom of attendees to find the eventid and event name